tbille/bille.dev/_posts/2023-09-18-how-i-use-social-media.md

 ---
 layout: post
-title: How I use social medias
+title: How I use social media
 description: |
   Describing how I managed to get rid of my addiction to social media without quitting it with incognito windows and virtual machines.
-draft: true
 ---

 A few years ago, when I was doom-scrolling on Twitter, I decided that I was done.
 I closed the tab.
 My first reflex then was to open a new tab and go on Twitter.
 This day, I realized that I was addicted to social media.
+It was time to act and change my way of consuming those.

-I thought I would share in this post the way I use social media to avoid falling into addiction.
+I thought I would share in this post the way I use social media today to avoid falling into addiction.

 ## Add but unfollow